milafreckled/qa-tech-challenge/README.md

 Playwright + TypeScript end-to-end tests for the [FashionHub](https://pocketaces2.github.io/fashionhub/) demo site.
 The suite runs cross-browser (Chromium, Firefox, WebKit) against three environments — local, staging, production — picked via CLI or config file.

-There's also one bonus test (`test-case4`) that scrapes a GitHub repo's open pull requests to CSV.
-It's unrelated to FashionHub itself — see [Test cases](#test-cases) for why it's scoped differently from the rest.
+`test-case4` by default runs only on Chromium, it's unrelated to FashionHub itself — see [Test cases](#test-cases) for why it's scoped differently from the rest.

 ## Prerequisites